LukaszGr/CV/README.md

 #### What I’m like to work with

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 I’m a team player.
 I work hard and thrive on new challenges.
 I appreciate being mentored by those who know more than I do.
 No job is too small - every detail gets my full attention.
 I’m patient, persevering and personable.

 ## <a name="skills">Skills</a>